-The ETF accounts for its holdings in unlisted open-ended investment funds and exchange-traded funds, if any, at fair value through profit and loss.
-Mackenzie has concluded that any unlisted open-ended investment fund and exchange-traded funds in which the ETF invests, does not meet either the definition of a structured entity or the definition of an associate.
+The Fund accounts for its holdings in unlisted open-ended investment funds and exchange-traded funds, if any, at fair value through profit and loss.
+Mackenzie has concluded that unlisted open-ended investment funds and exchange-traded funds in which the Fund invests, do not meet either the definition of a structured entity or the definition of an associate.